precice/precice.github.io/pages/docs/fundamentals/fundamentals-terminology.md

 The iterations of implicit coupling schemes can be greatly reduced with acceleration techniques, such as Aitken under-relaxation or interface quasi-Newton acceleration (which learns over time).

+## Parallel solvers and parallel coupling

+preCICE enables two independent levels of parallelization.
+First, intra-participant parallelism, which is a participant running with multiple threads (e.g., multiple MPI ranks). preCICE makes use of this parallelism in, for example, [data mapping](configuration-mapping.html) and [acceleration](configuration-acceleration.html#quasi-newton-schemes) computations.
+Different participants can be [started in their own MPI communicators](couple-your-code-existing-mpi-environment.html).
+Second, inter-participant parallelism, which is parallel coupling schemes.
+With respect to each other, participants can run sequentially, one after the other, or concurrently, implemented by [serial and parallel coupling schemes](configuration-coupling.html).